+d.
 Does the project have an underground storage tank other than a residential fuel tank, or known or suspected to be contaminated by toxic chemicals or radioactive materials?

-Yes No e.
-Is the project site near an industry or commercial facility disposing of cl wastes?
-Yes No nemicals or hazardous f.
-Could a nearby source of toxic, hazardous or radioactive substances affect of project occupants or conflict with the intended use of the property?
-Yes or No t the health a and safety If the site visit identifies a "Yes" answer to any of the above, a question professional must undertake investigations necessary to ensure that the hazardous materials, contamination, toxic chemicals and gases, and radios that there is no hazard which could affect the health and safety of occupatintended utilization of the property.
-Continue. the project active substa is free of inces such Results of AS TM Site Contamination Reviews g.
-Was an ASTM Phase I Environmental Site Assessment (ESA) report comp (Strongly recommend an Phase I ESA for land acquisition, new construct substantial rehabilitation).
-Yes No h.
-Did a Phase I, or equivalent evaluation, identify the potential for site comust independently evaluate the Phase I and not rely entirely on the connot there is a Recognized Environmental Condition (REC).
-Phase I's do not identify RECs.]
-Yes No clusions of w hether or i.
-If there is the potential for site contamination, was an ASTM Phase Assessment Completed that documented contamination?
-Yes or No II Environm ental Site j.
-Did results of the Phase I or Phase II identify the need to mitigate the envir removing, stabilizing or encapsulating the toxic substances in accordance of the appropriate Federal, state or local oversight agency?
-Yes No - k.
-If the project site requires remediation, does the RE have the following doc umentation) Yes No Remediation Plan Regulatory Oversight Agency Approval of the Remediation Plan Firm Cost Estimate to Implement the Remediation Plan A Secured Source of Funding for Site Remediation
+🗌 Yes 📃 No

+e.
+Is the project site near an industry or commercial facility disposing of chemicals or hazardous wastes?

+f.
+Could a nearby source of toxic, hazardous or radioactive substances affect the health and safety of project occupants or conflict with the intended use of the property?
+Yes or No

+If the site visit identifies a "Yes" answer to any of the above, a qualified environmental professional must undertake investigations necessary to ensure that the project is free of hazardous materials, contamination, toxic chemicals and gases, and radioactive substances such that there is no hazard which could affect the health and safety of occupants or conflict with the intended utilization of the property.
+Continue.

+Results of ASTM Site Contamination Reviews

+g.
+Was an ASTM Phase I Environmental Site Assessment (ESA) report completed for this project?
+(Strongly recommend an Phase I ESA for land acquisition, new construction, reconstruction or substantial rehabilitation).

+h.
+Did a Phase I, or equivalent evaluation, identify the potential for site contamination?
+[The RE must independently evaluate the Phase I and not rely entirely on the conclusions of whether or not there is a Recognized Environmental Condition (REC).
+Phase I's do not always appropriately identify RECs.]

+i.
+If there is the potential for site contamination, was an ASTM Phase II Environmental Site Assessment Completed that documented contamination?

+Yes or No -------- -- ----

+j.
+Did results of the Phase I or Phase II identify the need to mitigate the environmental condition by removing, stabilizing or encapsulating the toxic substances in accordance with the requirements of the appropriate Federal, state or local oversight agency?

+k.
+If the project site requires remediation, does the RE have the following documentation?

+Yes No Remediation Plan Regulatory Oversight Agency Approval of the Remediation Plan Firm Cost Estimate to Implement the Remediation Plan A Secured Source of Funding for Site Remediation